VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 When a peerDependency can be resolved by more than one version, virtual packages will be created, as many as they are versions resolving the peer dependency.
 These virtual packages will be the same, with the difference that their dependencies will be different and as a consequence their hash-based name will be different.

-For instance, the followind dependency graph,
+For instance, the following dependency graph,

 ```
  cat@1.0.0  ────┬─────> baz@1.5.0